aaron-grau/curic/html-css/projects/aa_times/README.md

 - Notice that the `.masthead` is a flex-parent which means it will be used as an html container element and all of its immediate child elements will be flex-children.
-- Use `align-items` property to center the flex-children horizontally.
+- Set the `align-items` property to center the flex-children horizontally.
 - The Rails Asset Pipeline takes care of precompiling our assets, so the correct file path for images in the `assets/images` folder is `assets/example_image.jpg`.